 8. Government contacts

-DCMS: the DCMS has responsibility for library policy and can be contacted by campaigners to express concerns about local authorities plans for public libraries.
+DDCMS: the DDCMS has responsibility for library policy and can be contacted by campaigners to express concerns about local authorities plans for public libraries.
 They have a dedicated libraries officer who deals with such enquiries and who provides advice to the Minister.

 9. Localism Act & Community Right to Bid